Pacific & Santa Cruz Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 Current Job Openings

-Pacific and Santa Cruz Veterinary Specialists is currently seeking Emergency Veterinary Assistant to join their team!
+PetVet Care Centers' Pacific and Santa Cruz Veterinary Specialists is currently seeking ER Swing Nurse (Technician/Assistant) to join their team!

 MAJOR DUTIES